Machine Learning for Classification Problems

 I just liked Doug's attitude and excitement in covering the topics he did.
 It makes you want to learn more 🙂

-I really liked that you recorded the lectures.
-That was helpful.
-Also, I think your class really translated to zoom well.
-Also, this sounds silly, but you're really good at using features of zoom like drawing on the slides and that was super helpful.
+I really liked the pre-recorded format of the lectures.
+That was really helpful.
+Also, this sounds silly, but Doug is really good at using the e-pen to draw on the slides and that was super helpful.

 Doug was clear with his examples and was clearly knowledgeable on the topic.
 This class is theory-heavy, but he explained concepts and theoretical approaches with depth and clarity and was always open to additional questions.
 He clearly put effort into building students' knowledge and provided an open and non-judgmental environment for us.